52 of the Best Movies on Stan

-It introduced a lot of folks to Miles Teller but will be most fondly remember’s for Simmons’ aggressive performance.
+It introduced a lot of folks to Miles Teller but will be most fondly remembered for Simmons’ aggressive performance.

 4. Pulp Fiction

-It’s perfect timing with the director’s latest, Once Upon a Time in Hollywood, out this year.
+It’s perfect timing with the director’s latest, Once Upon a Time… in Hollywood, still fresh in everyone’s minds.

 5. The Big Sick